-- 273 (2) Filing of a deed restriction acknowledging that heavy industrial uses are the preferred uses in the zone and agreeing not to - 274 protest proposed heavy industrial uses allowed in the zone in accordance with Chapter 20.68 WCC, and to refrain from legal - 275 action against any heavy industrial use in compliance with the regulations of WCC Title 20 and any conditions of approval - which might have been proposed.
-276 - 277 .153 Expansion of existing legal fossil fuel refinery operations and the primary manufacturing of products thereof or - 278 expansion of existing legal fossil fuels transshipment facilities when proposed in excess of expansion thresholds determined - consistent with WCC 20.68.800 and subject to the conditional use permit criteria below in addition to WCC 20.84.220: 279 - (1) The CUP approval criteria listed under WCC 20.84.220 are met; 280 - (2) Within shorelines, County approval shall be contingent upon Department of Ecology approval of a shoreline CUP; 281 - 282 (3) The applicant has documented to the satisfaction of the County decision maker all of the anticipated sources, types, - volumes and final disposition of substances transferred in bulk at the facility.
-The permit shall be limited exclusively to those 283 - types and volumes of materials or products as documented and approved.
-284 - (4) Proof of insurance for hazards created in the County.
-At the time of application for an expansion of refinery capacity, the 285 - applicant shall provide proof of insurance to cover loss or damages to the County and to County residents from any fire, 286 - explosion, spill or other incident from operations of the refinery or from transport of raw materials or finished products 287 - within the boundaries of Whatcom County.
-The County shall be named as an additional insured under insurance policies 288 - provided.
-The County may require proof that adequate and sufficient insurance policies remain in existence throughout the 289 - lifetime of operations or cleanup of the facility by current owners and operators or any successors to current owners or 290 - 291 operators of the properties involved in the application. - 292 (5) Mitigation of transportation impacts consistent with Chapter 20.78 WCC, Transportation Concurrency Management, and - Chapter 16.24 WCC, Commute Trip Reduction.
-293 - (6) Mitigation of impacts to other services including fire and emergency response capabilities, water supply and fire flow, to 294 - address risks created by expansions.
-295 - 296 (7) Prior to occupancy and/or operation of the expanded facility, the State Department of Ecology shall certify to the county - that the facility has been constructed consistent with any applicable state requirements, including but not limited to water 297 - 298 rights and use, and that plans for stormwater and wastewater releases have been approved. - 299 (8) Prior to commencement of any site preparation or construction activities, all necessary state leases shall be acquired for - any piers or aquatic lands improvements, and it shall be demonstrated to the satisfaction of the County building official that 300 - the project applicant has met any federal permitting needs, including properly addressing tribal treaty rights or the provisions 301 - 302 of the Magnuson Amendment through state and federal permitting decisions; - 303 (9) Minimization of greenhouse gas emissions and inclusion of local carbon offset mitigation projects; and - (10) Demonstration that the proposal will retain or add living-wage jobs or contribute to the Whatcom County economy.
-304
+- 273 (2) Filing of a deed restriction acknowledging that heavy industrial uses are the preferred uses in the zone and agreeing not to - protest proposed heavy industrial uses allowed in the zone in accordance with Chapter 20.68 WCC, and to refrain from legal action against any heavy industrial use in compliance with the regulations of WCC Title 20 and any conditions of approval which might have been proposed. - 276 which might have been proposed.

+1.153 Expansion of existing legal fossil fuel refinery operations and the primary manufacturing of products thereof or expansion of existing legal fossil fuels transshipment facilities when proposed in excess of expansion thresholds determined consistent with WCC 20.68.800 and subject to the conditional use permit criteria below in addition to WCC 20.84.220;

+- 280 (1) The CUP approval criteria listed under WCC 20.84.220 are met; - (2) Within shorelines, County approval shall be contingent upon Department of Ecology approval of a shoreline CUP;

+(3) The applicant has documented to the satisfaction of the County decision maker all of the anticipated sources, types,

+- volumes and final disposition of substances transferred in bulk at the facility.
+The permit shall be limited exclusively to those types and volumes of materials or products as documented and approved. - (4) Proof of insurance for hazards created in the County.
+At the time of application for an expansion of refinery capacity, the applicant shall provide proof of insurance to cover loss or damages to the County and to County residents from any fire, explosion, spill or other incident from operations of the refinery or from transport of raw materials or finished products within the boundaries of Whatcom County.
+The County shall be named as an additional insured under insurance policies provided.
+The County may require proof that adequate and sufficient insurance policies remain in existence throughout the lifetime of operations or cleanup of the facility by current owners and operators or any successors to current owners or - operators of the properties involved in the application. - (5) Mitigation of transportation impacts consistent with Chapter 20.78 WCC, Transportation Concurrency Management, and Chapter 16.24 WCC, Commute Trip Reduction. - (6) Mitigation of impacts to other services including fire and emergency response capabilities, water supply and fire flow, toaddress risks created by expansions. - 296 (7) Prior to occupancy and/or operation of the expanded facility, the State Department of Ecology shall certify to the county - that the facility has been constructed consistent with any applicable state requirements, including but not limited to waterrights and use, and that plans for stormwater and wastewater releases have been approved. - 11ghts and use, and that plans for stormwater and wastewater releases have been approved. - (8) Prior to commencement of any site preparation or construction activities, all necessary state leases shall be acquired for - any piers or aquatic lands improvements, and it shall be demonstrated to the satisfaction of the County building official that the project applicant has met any federal permitting needs, including properly addressing tribal treaty rights or the provisions the project applicant has met any federal permitting needs, including properly addressing tribal treaty rightof the Magnuson Amendment through state and federal permitting decisions;

+- 502 Of the Magnuson Amendment through state and reteral permitting decisions, - 303 (9) Minimization of greenhouse gas emissions and inclusion of local carbon offset mitigation projects; and - 304 (10) Demonstration that the proposal will retain or add living-wage jobs or contribute to the Whatcom County economy,